Nature’s Path Organics is a great green company with seemingly no hidden eco-bashing skeletons in their closet.

 - While many of their products are well-priced their flax cereals, which are loved around here can be costly.
 However, most cereal nowadays is way expensive, even when not organic, so… ?
 What are ya gonna do?

 5 out of 5 little trees.
 As noted I looked around to see if this company had any weird hidden cons, but this company’s just on top of stuff.
-To learn more about their sustainability record check out their Do Good page.
 This is a great company to buy from if you want to eat organic and keep your sustainability ethics in check.

 - Visit the Nature Path’s website.